entigolabs/entigo-pipeline-plugin/README.md

 # ArgoCD Integration

-Before using any ArgoCD pipeline steps make sure that ArgoCD connections and matchers have been configured through the Jenkins System Configuration along with setting an ARGO_CD_SELECTOR variable in pipeline script.
+Before using any build steps
+* Configure the ArgoCD connections and their matchers in Configure System -> Entigo Pipeline
+* Set the env variable **ARGO_CD_SELECTOR** at the beginning of the pipeline script

 ## ArgoCD Configuration